ahwayakchih/nobbic/README.markdown

 cd nobbic
 ```

-Once it's "installed", you can use it from command line, for example:
+Once in its directory, you can use it from command line, for example:

 ```sh
 ./nobbic help
 ```

-You can add nobbic's path to the `PATH` environment variable, or keep prefixing commands with path to its location, e.g., `./nobbic` or `~/nobbic/nobic`, etc...
+You can add nobbic's full path to the `PATH` environment variable, or keep prefixing commands with path to its location, e.g., `./nobbic` or `~/nobbic/nobic`, etc...
-For clarity, example commands following in this and other documents found in [docs](./docs) subdirectory will not be prefixed.
+For clarity, example commands following in this and other [documents found in "docs"](./docs) subdirectory will not be prefixed, as if nobbic was added to the `PATH`.

 ## Usage